Sectors & IndustriesConsumer CyclicalResidential Construction

 Out of 8 construction stocks that have issued dividends in the past year, the 3 construction stocks with the highest dividend yields are:

-Installed Building Products (NYSE:IBP) has an annual dividend yield of 1.88%, which is the same as the construction industry average of 1.4%.
-Installed Building Products's dividend payout is not stable, having dropped more than 10% three times in the last 10 years.
-Installed Building Products's dividend has shown consistent growth over the last 10 years.
+Meritage Homes (NYSE:MTH) has an annual dividend yield of 1.84%, which is 1 percentage points higher than the construction industry average of 1.21%.
+Meritage Homes's dividend payout is stable, having never dropped by more than 10% in the last 10 years.
+Meritage Homes's dividend has shown consistent growth over the last 10 years.

-Installed Building Products's dividend payout ratio of 32.8% indicates that its dividend yield is sustainable for the long-term.
+Meritage Homes's dividend payout ratio of 27.1% indicates that its dividend yield is sustainable for the long-term.

 2. Kb Home (NYSE:KBH)

-Kb Home (NYSE:KBH) has an annual dividend yield of 1.85%, which is the same as the construction industry average of 1.4%.
+Kb Home (NYSE:KBH) has an annual dividend yield of 1.73%, which is 1 percentage points higher than the construction industry average of 1.21%.
 Kb Home's dividend payout is not stable, having dropped more than 10% one times in the last 10 years.
 Kb Home's dividend has shown consistent growth over the last 10 years.

-Lennar (NYSE:LEN) has an annual dividend yield of 1.84%, which is the same as the construction industry average of 1.4%.
-Lennar's dividend payout is stable, having never dropped by more than 10% in the last 10 years.
-Lennar's dividend has shown consistent growth over the last 10 years.
+Century Communities (NYSE:CCS) has an annual dividend yield of 1.36%, which is the same as the construction industry average of 1.21%.
+Century Communities's dividend payout is stable, having never dropped by more than 10% in the last 10 years.
+Century Communities's dividend has shown consistent growth over the last 10 years.

-Lennar's dividend payout ratio of 14.6% indicates that its dividend yield is sustainable for the long-term.
+Century Communities's dividend payout ratio of 23.6% indicates that its dividend yield is sustainable for the long-term.

 Why are construction stocks up?

-Construction stocks were up 0.16% in the last day, and up 0.7% over the last week.
+Construction stocks were up 0.13% in the last day, and down -2.58% over the last week.
+Beazer Homes Usa was the among the top gainers in the residential construction industry, gaining 2.67% yesterday.

 What are the most undervalued construction stocks?